Lajos Csontó

 Lajos Csontó is a Hungarian artist.

 Lajos Csontó was born in Budapest in 1964.
 He received his printmaker diploma from the Hungarian College of Applied Arts in 1990, and then he continued his studies at the DLA courses.

 In 1992 he received Derkovits Scholarship, in 2007 the Munkácsy Prize.
 Currently he is an associate professor at the Esterházy Károly College, and also gives lectures at the Moholy-Nagy University of Art.
 Many of his works are in public and private collections across Hungary.

 In addition to working with traditional graphic and painting techniques, he got involved in photo and video art in the middle of the 1990s.
 He loves making installations and projects in which the process of creation is part of the work of art.

 His relationship with Miskolc goes back to the beginning of his career.
 He regularly shows at the Miskolc Graphics Biennials, and has gotten awards as well (1991, 2004).
 During the spring of 2007, he and Gábor Gerhes presented the irregular exhibition: Special Life - Magic Days with a programme series, involving workshops and screenings.
-He held a workshop at the Galéria Alkotóház for collage students in 2009.
+He held a workshop at the Galéria Alkotóház for college students in 2009.

 Lajos Csontó has been exploring the relationship of the individual and the community, as in the past (the past of a family, the history of personal relationships), in one's immediate environment (family), within a larger community (friends, the profession), under the influence of the global society (advertisements, star idolatry), or amidst the complete indifference of society.